vidarkongsli/swetugg2022/docs/index.md

 ---

-# Unit tests ("class tests")
+# Unit tests

 * Do not catch problems "in between"
-* Difficult to test for the correct conditions
+* Cumbersome to test for the "real" conditions
 * Spend much time simulating the environment; mocking and stubbing
 * Too brittle in terms of refactoring - spend a lot of time rewriting
-* Tests do not really have to be super quick
 * A class of tests could be left to the compiler
+  * Static types
   * Null checks
   * Input validation
+* Tests do not really have to be super quick

+???

+* To put some arguments to the upside-down testing pyramid, let's dwell a bit on unit tests

 ---